joinpursuit/Pursuit-Core-Web-Loading-Data-from-Online-Assignment-Solution/README.md

 - **data**
   - Should have a width of 600px.
   - The first pokemon should float left, the second pokemon should float right.
-See picture.

 For a video of how the page changes when the buttons are clicked visit https://youtu.be/_XVy4hRZ_Ig